patrickfung/okta.github.io/_source/_posts/2018-04-18-guide-to-testing-java-apis-and-angular.md

 > If you're new to Jest and want to learn the basics, I invite you to read its [Getting Started](https://facebook.github.io/jest/docs/en/getting-started.html) guide.

-Jest is a test runner, similar to [Karma](https://karma-runner.github.io).
-Both runners support using [Jasmine](https://jasmine.github.io) in your tests.
-For Java developers, Jasmine is the JUnit of the JavaScript ecosystem.
+Jest is similar to [Karma](https://karma-runner.github.io) and [Jasmine](https://jasmine.github.io).
+Karma is a test runner and Jasmine is a behavior-driven development framework for testing JavaScript code.
+For Java developers, Jasmine is like the JUnit of the JavaScript ecosystem.
 A simple Jasmine tests looks as follows:

 ```js
 describe('A suite is just a function', () => {